 Don’t mess with Americans’ lawns

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 22, 1999
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 22, 1999

 Think about it.
 New urbanists want Americans to abandon their affection for the suburbs and trade their cars for a light rail pass.
 Policy wonks can argue the pros and cons of these views all day long, but most people won’t be listening.
 Reason: Americans cherish their lawns.
 On any given weekend millions of men and women and teenage kids are taking care of the lawn – mowing, trimming, edging, weeding, fertilizing – and tending the flower beds.
 As garden writer Warren Schultz says in his new book, A Man’s Turf: The Perfect Lawn, there is an “obsession” with the lawn: “How green is it?
 How thick is it?
 How well-mown and weed-free is it?
 These are the questions that try men’s souls.”